 Differences Between Basic EPS and Diluted EPS

-Basic EPS measures how much a business earns per share without going much into any other detail.
-Simply by dividing the (net income – preferred dividend) with the number of outstanding equity shares, we would be able to calculate basic EPS.
+Basic EPS measures how much a business earns per share without any other detail.
+By dividing the (net income – preferred dividend) by the number of outstanding equity shares, we could calculate basic EPS.

 In this article, we will go through each metric and try to make a comparative analysis between them.

 Basic Explanation of EPS in Vedio

 Basic EPS vs. Diluted EPS Infographics